On trajectories of complex-valued interior transmission eigenvalues: Theoretical results

-Next, we show that complex-valued ITE trajectories $\kappa_n$ approach IDEs in specific angles.
-At these points trajectories fail to be differentiable as indicated by the implicit function theorem since they arise in complex-conjugated and thus intersecting pairs.
-In particular, there is an ambiguity of ingoing and outgoing directions.
+Next, we show that complex-valued ITE trajectories are limited to approach and leave DELs in only one angular direction depending on the half space of the complex plane they emerge from and move into, respectively.
+Arising in crossing complex-conjugated pairs then, there is an ambiguity of trajectorial ingoing and outgoing directions at DELs.